dgerabagi/data-curation-environment/flattened_repo.md

 ### A109.
 DCE - Universal Task Checklist for Cycle 79
 - **Description:** A tracking document for the feedback items and tasks from Cycle 79.
 - **Tags:** bugs, tracking, issues, backlog, cycle 79

+### A110.
+DCE - Response UI State Persistence and Workflow Plan
+- **Description:** A plan to fix the response UI state loss by expanding the data model to include generation metrics and refactoring the UI to be driven by a per-response status.
+- **Tags:** plan, bug fix, persistence, state management, ui, ux

 ### A200.
 Cycle Log
 - **Description:** A log of all development cycles for historical reference and context.